atchutchi/gamela-cake/README.md

 ### Content

 ### Media
-- Screenshot of the responsive where taken from [ui.dev]().
+- Screenshot of the responsive where taken from [ui.dev](https://ui.dev/amiresponsive?url=https://gamela-cake-5a01bc199f23.herokuapp.com/reservations/).
 - DALL·E for image generated
 - Adobe Photoshop to create Gamela Cake logo

 ### Language Used
-- TECHNOLOGIES: HTML5, CSS3, JAVASCRIPT, PYTHON
+- TECHNOLOGIES:
+    - HTML5: To build the main structure of the site
+    - CSS3:  To style the website with bootstrap
+    - JAVASCRIPT: For the frontend interactivity
+        - Shrink and Collapse the navbar when the page is scrolled
+        - Setup for the confirmation modal
+        - Flatpickr setup for date and time selection
+        - For date selection
+        - To handle reservation confirmation
+        - To get a cookie value by name
+        - To checks for new messages and hides them after 2 seconds
+    - PYTHON: To build the backend with django
 - FRAMEWORKS: DJANGO, JQUERY, BOOTSTRAP
 - VERSION CONTROL: GIT, GITHUB